bmmlab/emds/README.md

-# emds
+# Experimental Methods in Decision Studies
-Repository for Experimental Methods in Decision Sciences
+This repository provides codes and other materials for the subject Experimental Methods in Decision Sciences at the University of Melbourne.